isomorphic-git/isomorphic-git/README.md

 ### Commands

 ```
+import {
+  add,
+  clone,
+  checkout,
+  commit,
+  fetch,
+  init,
+  list,
+  listCommits,
+  listObjects,
+  log,
+  pack,
+  push,
+  remove,
+  resolveRef,
+  config,
+  unpack,
+  verify,
+  status,
+  findRoot,
+  listBranches,
+  version
-import * as managers from 'isomorphic-git/dist/for-node/commands'
+} from 'isomorphic-git/dist/for-node/commands'
 ```

-Each command is available as its own file, so hopefully with a bit of finagling you will be able to import individual commands if you only need a few and are willint to sacrifice the fluent API in order to optimize your bundle size.
+Each command is available as its own file, so you are able to import individual commands if you only need a few and are willing to sacrifice the fluent API in order to optimize your bundle size.

 ### Managers

 ```
+import {
+  GitConfigManager,
+  GitShallowManager,
+  GitIndexManager,
+  GitObjectManager,
+  GitRefsManager,
+  GitRemoteHTTP
-import * as managers from 'isomorphic-git/dist/for-node/managers'
+} from 'isomorphic-git/dist/for-node/managers'
 ```

 Managers are a level above models.
 They take care of implementation performance details like